anodyne/nova/modules/kohana/userguide/guide/security.validation.md

 All validation callbacks are defined as a field name and a method or function (using the [PHP callback](http://php.net/manual/language.pseudo-types.php#language.types.callback) syntax):

     $object->callback($field, $callback);

-[!!]
-Unlike filters and rules, no parameters can be passed to a callback.

 The user password must be hashed if it validates, so we will hash it using a callback: